-Norway is not the cheapest country to visit and so private taxis will end up costing you small fortune.
+Norway is not the cheapest country to visit and so private taxis will end up costing you a small fortune.

-Oslo has an amazing range of transport options run by Ruter AS such as Trams, Trains, Buses and Public Ferries.
+Oslo has an amazing range of transport options run by Ruter AS such as Trams, Trains, Buses, and Public Ferries.

 You can either pay for journeys individually or you can invest in an Oslo transport card called a Ruter Ticket.
 These come in 24 hours, 7 days, 30 days etc. Click here for prices and sales points.